optodeveloper/SSH-Demo/README.md

 To get this entire folder onto your _groov_ EPIC run the following command in the folder you want to download it to:<br>
 `git clone https://github.com/optodeveloper/SSH-Demo.git`

+See that the folder was downloaded to your current directory by doing a *list* command:<br>
+`ls`

 Then navigate into the new folder with:<br>
 `cd SSH-Demo`

 And to view the files:<br>
 `ls`

+### Command line tips

+1. When typing a command, for example `python mmpgetuptime.py`, you can use the `tab` key to **auto-complete** the filename up to where it is unique:
+    Typing `python mmpg` then pressing `tab` will autocomplete the filename, then you can just press `enter` to run the script.
+    If it does not auto complete then you either need to give it more characters, or you've made a typeo and that file does not exist.

+2. You can **cancel** a script with `ctrl + c`.
+This is useful if a script is stuck attempting to complete in the case of a network glitch or incorrect setting.

+3. **Note:** These scripts will attempt to overwrite anything else running on the controller — including any active strategies or projects!
+So if your EPIC is using channel 1 on module 0 in a strategy, then you should avoid writing to that channel using these scripts and choose something unmapped instead.

 --------